ntnhut/LeetSolve/docs/source/Array/01_ARR_605_Can_Place_Flowers.md

 # Can Place Flowers

 ## [Problem statement](https://leetcode.com/problems/can-place-flowers/)

-You have a long flowerbed in which some of the plots are planted, and some are not.
-However, flowers cannot be planted in **adjacent** plots.
+You are presented with a long flowerbed containing plots, some of which are planted with flowers (denoted by `1`) and some are empty (denoted by `0`).
+Flowers cannot be planted in **adjacent** plots.
+You are given an integer array `flowerbed` representing the layout of the flowerbed, and an integer `n` representing the number of new flowers you want to plant.

-Given an integer array `flowerbed` containing `0`'s and `1`'s, where `0` means empty and `1` means not empty, and an integer `n`, return `true` if `n` new flowers can be planted in the `flowerbed` without violating the no-adjacent-flowers rule.
+Your task is to determine if it is possible to plant `n` new flowers in the `flowerbed` without violating the rule of no-adjacent-flowers.
+If it is possible, return `true`; otherwise, return `false`.

 ### Example 1
 ```text